pengsun/matconvnet/matlab_dag/README.md

 The wrapping is in an Object Oriented way, which should be hopefully more flexible and much easier to prototype your own idea by incorporating customized components (i.e., Node Data or Transformers).
+See `tfw/READEME.md` for examples.

-The Abstraction Penalty (overhead for the wrapping data structure) should be negligible.
+Finally, the Abstraction Penalty (overhead for the wrapping data structure) should be negligible.

 ## Reference
 []